rossrobino/ovr/apps/docs/src/server/docs/02-components.md

 description: Async generator JSX
 ---

-While components in ovr are authored like components in frameworks such as [React](https://react.dev/) or [Solid](https://docs.solidjs.com/), there two main distinctions between ovr and other frameworks:
+While components in ovr are authored like components in frameworks like [React](https://react.dev/), there two main distinctions between ovr and other frameworks:

 1. ovr only runs on the _server_, there is no client runtime.
 2. JSX evaluates to an `AsyncGenerator` that yields escaped `Chunk`s of HTML.